 The University of Oxford has been at the heart of the city for over 800 years.
-Oxford City is full of variety and activity, with festivals and events occurring all year round.
-The University likes to support activities and projects where it can, and in the autumn of 2013 set up a small community grants scheme to help some of the many community activities around the city.
+Oxford city is full of variety and activity, with festivals and events occurring all year round.
+The University set up a small community grants scheme in 2013 to help some of the many community activities which take place across the city.

 If you have a project which you think could benefit from some support, please contact email@example.com.